chiseanchang0727/Projects/Data_Analysis_project.md

 ## Insights:

 - strengthen in system A is highly related with reaching the retained status.
-- The correlation coefficient is positve, which means strengthen more in system A will be more likely to reach retained status.
+- The correlation coefficient is positve, which means strengthen more on system A will be more likely to reach retained status.
-- However, we can not conclude that the strengthen on system A is the reason for coming back in next day.
+- However, we can not conclude that the strengthen on system A is the reason of good retention.

 - Users who churned had negative feedback about playing dungeons compared to retained users.
-- Positive feedback about playing dungeons is closely tied to the strength of System A.
+- Positive feedback about playing dungeons is closely tied to the strength of system A.
-- The layout design is hindering some users from discovering the strengthen aspect of System A.
+- The layout design is hindering some users from discovering the strengthen aspect of system A.